The Location Finder module in HubSpot includes a range of features that can help you create engaging and interactive maps for your website.

 - Customizable info windows to display additional information about a specific location on the map.

-- Multiple layout support: choose between basic and advanced map layouts.
+- Multiple layout support: choose between basic and advanced map layout.

-- Ability to pin multiple locations on the map (requires API key)
+- Ability to pin multiple locations on map (requires api key)

 - Mobile-responsive design and clean UI for easy navigation on any device.